MayBaMay/PB_P5/README.md

 Potential improvements :
 - Develop an update to the database from the Open Food Facts API or at least allow user to procede to an update.
 For now, all database is conceive with the first download and datas will stay the same.
 If we load new datas watchlist reinitialise as well
 - Refine substitute's research.
-For now it's just a product from the same category with the same nutriscore.
+For now it's just a product from the same category with a better nutriscore.
 - Use a graphic interface